fadyabirached/self-supervised-monocular-depth-perception/README.md

 - turn left or right when an obstacle is close
 - avoid walls and chairs using estimated scene depth

 ---

 ### 2. YOLO
-The YOLO branch uses object detection for obstacle-related navigation.
+YOLO uses object detection for obstacle-related navigation.

 #### Detection logic
 - The camera image is processed by YOLO.